The Main Prague Train Station

 I’ve tried to include the following;

-6) Station location in relation to the city.
+- Station location in relation to the city (1km from Wenceslas Square).

 Note about the Platforms:

 There are no food/drink kiosks on the platforms of the Prague train station and smoking is not allowed.
 You exit the platform either via the North (Severni) or South (Jih) part of the station.
 Exit from the platforms can be via stairs, escalator or lift.
+If you have heavy luggage then use the North side as it has the lifts.
 There are two corridors currently open leading from the platforms to the main concourse.

 Arrival floor (first floor – upper concourse)